Dale Earnhardt Jr. Revealed What He Enjoyed Most About NASCAR Racing

 Dale Earnhardt Jr. has the hardware to show he was one of NASCAR’s best.
-He’s a two-time Daytona 500 winner and he capped his 19-year Cup Series career by getting a call into the NASCAR Hall of Fame as one of three drivers to be enshrined in as a 2021 class member.
+The two-time Daytona 500 winner capped his 19-year Cup Series career by getting a call into the NASCAR Hall of Fame as one of three drivers enshrined as a 2021 class member.
 Despite the winning and the fame, Earnhardt Jr. once revealed what he enjoyed most about his NASCAR career.

 Dale Earnhardt Jr. had to make the difficult decision to call it quits

 Dale Earnhardt Jr. knew he could still race.
-He had battled through several concussions which ultimately helped speed up his retirement.
+He had battled through several concussions, which ultimately helped speed up his retirement.
 He missed the second half of the 2016 season as a result.
-Prior to the 2017 season, Earnhardt Jr. announced he’d be retiring from NASCAR as a full-time driver.
+Prior to the 2017 season, Earnhardt Jr. announced he’d retire from NASCAR as a full-time driver.
 It wasn’t easy knowing he could still race, but after dealing with another concussion blow in 2016, he wanted to go out on his terms.

 “But, during my rehab, I was given something else that I wasn’t accustomed to, and that was time.
 Time to understand what’s important to me, time to realize the incredible support system I have in my wife, my team, and my doctors, and time to work like hell to wrestle back some semblance of say‑so in this whole matter.
 So that became my motivation.
 The opportunity to stand here at this podium to announce my choice rather than some fate that was decided for me.”